National Farm Viability Conference

 The Alliance currently has the following Committees, Working Groups, and Communities of Practice.

 Our activities evolve as network and sector needs change.
-If you are interested in joining the work of our network, forming a Community of Practice group, or learning more, please contact Benneth Phelps and Amanda Chang.
+If you are interested in joining the work of our network, forming a Community of Practice group, or learning more, please contact Benneth Phelps and Marina Ortega.

 • Steering Committee